Payment Flow and Custom Development

 method, we also call the syncSubscriptionData

-method to fetch user subscription information from Stripe and save it to the database.
-This step is designed because in actual operations, due to network and other reasons, the order of events pushed by Stripe may differ from the order we actually receive in our Webhook.
-If we only update based on the information carried by Webhooks, incorrect data overwrites may occur. syncSubscriptionData
+method to pull user subscription information from Stripe and save it to the database.
+The reason for designing this step is that in actual operations, due to network and other reasons, the order of events pushed by Stripe and the order we actually receive in webhooks may be different.
+If we only update based on information carried in webhooks, data errors and overwrites may occur. syncSubscriptionData

-follows best practices by actively fetching the latest data from Stripe, so we don't need to worry about the actual order of events pushed by Stripe.
+follows best practices by actively fetching the latest data from Stripe, so we don't need to worry about the actual event order pushed by Stripe.

 try {